memgraph/docs/mage/query-modules/python/import-util.md

 The `id` key has the value of the Memgraph's internal node ide.
 The `labels` key holds the information about node labels in a list.
-The `properties` are key-value pairs representing properties of the certain node.
+The `properties` are key-value pairs representing the properties of a certain node.
 Each node needs to have the value of `type` set to `"node"`.

 On the other hand, if the object is a relationship, then it is structured like this: